mehulagg/gitlab/doc/development/fe_guide/dark_mode.md

 color: var(--gray-500, $gray-700);
 ```

-There are some existing instances of this, but as we plan to add the CSS variables to light mode as well this will no longer work.
+We [plan to add](https://gitlab.com/gitlab-org/gitlab/-/issues/301147) the CSS variables to light mode.
+When that happens, different values for the SCSS fallback will no longer work.

 ## Why don't we use CSS variables everywhere